austingray/reaxpress/README.md

 # Reaxpress

-A boilerplate bundled with a CLI for rapid Express/React prototyping.
+An Express/React boilerplate with a CLI for rapid prototyping.

-Features:
+### Features:

+ - Universal React components for server and client side rendering
  - A CLI for generating routes and boilerplate code
- - Universal React components for server and client side rendering

-What this is not:

- - This is not a SPA (may change in the future).
+ This is not a SPA but that may change in the future.

 ### Under the hood